RichGod93/Supabase-Practice-Project/README.md

-# Starter React Project for the Supabase Course
+# Project files for Supabase Project

-**How to run the starter project:**
+**How to run the project:**

-1. Once downloaded, navigate to the project directory in a terminal and run **npm install** to install all the project dependencies.
+1. To install all of the project dependencies after downloading, open a terminal and navigate to the project directory.
+Then, type **npm install**.
-2. In the project directory, run **npm start** to run the app & view it in a browser at [http://localhost:3000](http://localhost:3000).
+2. Run **npm start** in the project directory to launch the application and view it in a browser at [http://localhost:3000](http://localhost:3000).

-The page will reload when you make changes.\
+If you make changes, the page will refresh.
-You may also see any lint errors in the console.
+Any lint errors may also appear in the console.